 – Board: Private room plus three daily meals (valued at NZ$50.00), or

 Finally, the value of the accommodation provided cannot be lower than the value of your work at minimum wage.
-For instance, if you work for accommodation for two hours per day at a minimum wage of NZ$18.90, your reward must be of a minimum value of NZ$37.80.
+For instance, if you work for accommodation for two hours per day at a minimum wage of NZ$20, your reward must be of a minimum value of NZ$40.

 Do You Need to Pay Taxes When Working for Accommodation in New Zealand?

-This ensures that you are well-protected as an employee and have access to the great New Zealand medical system.
+This means that even for WWOOFing, you will need an IRD number (tax number), complete a tax code declaration form at the start of your employment, and your employer must meet the obligations that require them to make payments such as ACC.
+This ensures that you are well-protected as an employee and have access to the New Zealand medical system.
 Read our article on ACC for more details.

 Can I Accept Cash Payment for My Extra Work on Top of Accommodation?

 As long as it is declared properly, you can.
 If it is just cash under the table it is illegal and you and your employer can be taken to court.
 Any reward for your work must be properly declared and taxed under the New Zealand tax code and the same conditions above apply.

 This is not a complicated process to abide by but it protects employees and employers countrywide.